 How Light Modifiers Work

 The most important criteria for evaluating and selecting small light modifiers is LOGIC.
-It is important, and relatively simple, to understand how the light is being modified and how it is affecting the scene being photographed.
+It is important, and relatively simple, to understand how the flash diffuser is modifying the light and affecting the scene.

 If you refract the light through a translucent material, that material becomes the new and larger light source.
 The SIZE of that light source will determine the “softness” of the shadows. (i.e. softboxes and shoot-through umbrellas).